 Poitras scored into an empty net with 2:26 left in regulation before Lassila got a consolation goal with 64 seconds remaining.
 Lamoureux then added his empty netter.

 Canada is in Group A with the Finns, Swedes, Latvia and Germany.
 Group B consists of the U.S., Czechia, Slovakia, Switzerland and Norway.

-Thousands of Canadians have descended on this city of roughly 600,000 on Sweden’s west coast.
-The country is hosting the event for the seventh time, and the first since 2014 in Malmo.
+Thousands of Canadians have descended on this city of roughly 600,000 on Sweden’s west coast for the tournament.

 Canada faces Latvia on Wednesday, while Finland takes on Germany.